Twinning Learning Programme

 WHAT DOES THE TWINNING LEARNING PROGRAMME OFFER?

-The Twinning Learning Programme is an exciting opportunity for cities to drive their climate ambitions forward, supported by expert guidance and peer collaboration.
-This programme not only accelerates progress toward climate neutrality, but also fosters shared learning and innovation.
-Here’s how participants benefit:
+The Twinning Learning Programme is an exciting opportunity for cities to drive their climate ambitions forward, supported by expert guidance and hands-on learning.
+This programme not only helps accelerate progress towards climate neutrality but also fosters innovation and long-lasting partnership between cities.

 Twinning Learning Programme site visit in Cologne.